gigi0318/Swift/README.md

 If installation is tricky on Windows, using WSL (Ubuntu on Windows) is a good alternative; then use the Linux steps.

-Write and Run a simple Program
+Write and Run a simple Program:

 Now that swift is installed make a new file and name it HelloWorld.swift.
 Code:
 Print(“Hello World!”)